 Investing in Our Students’ Futures

-The institute will be based on the Bryan-College Station campus with an extension at the new Texas A&M-Fort Worth campus.
-Institute faculty, staff and equipment were funded as a special item by the 88th Texas Legislature at $25 million, with strong support from the state’s growing media and entertainment industry.
+The institute is based on the Bryan-College Station campus with an extension at the new Texas A&M-Fort Worth campus.
+Institute faculty, staff and equipment were funded as a special item by the 88th Texas Legislature, with strong support from the state’s growing media and entertainment industry.

 $25 M